saw-leipzig/KuchaMobile/README.md

 # KuchaMobile
-Private project for my bachelor thesis
+This work is the result of my bachelor thesis.